 Hatfield Marine Science Center

 Seven hydrophones were deployed last year: one in Drake’s Passage and six in the in the Bransfield Strait between the South Shetland Islands and the Antarctic Peninsula.
-We recovered the hydrophone in Drake’s passage on our way to the Korean base on King George Island.
+(We recovered the hydrophone in Drake’s passage on our way to the Korean base on King George Island.)
 After replacing their hard drives and batteries, five hydrophones were redeployed in the Bransfield Strait.
-The hard drives contain all of the acoustic data accumulated since last year, and are currently undergoing analysis at OSU.
+The hard drives contain all of the acoustic data accumulated since last year, and they are currently undergoing analyses at OSU.

 After just a few hours of sleep between missions, we roused briefly to experience our closest approach to the mainland of Antarctica.
-Dozens of icebergs were obscured by low-lying clouds, but were revealed by the Yuhzmorgeologiya’s radar.
-From the deck the occasional ‘berg would make a brief appearance, only to be masked by flurries of falling snow.
+Dozens of icebergs, obscured by low-lying clouds, were revealed by the R/V Yuhzmorgeologiya’s radar.
+From the deck, we saw the occasional 'berg make a brief appearance, only to be masked by flurries of falling snow.

 Deception Island is one of the few active volcanoes breaking the surface of the Southern Ocean.
 We attempted to locate and sample hydrothermal vents that may be lurking beneath the waters of its caldera, Port Foster.
-Once again we cast the Niskin bottle rosette off the stern of the Yuhzmorgeologiya, hoping to capture water samples bearing telltale elements of helium and metals.
+Once again we cast the Niskin bottle rosette (a collection tool) off the stern of the Yuhzmorgeologiya, hoping to capture water samples bearing telltale elements, such as helium and certain metals.

 We began our search in a section of Port Foster aptly named Fumarole Bay.
-From the ship we could see white, wispy vapors rising from its shoreline.
-A full crew loaded into the Korean zodiac with all of the ROV equipment.
-We collected 5 hours of underwater video (at depths of 10-100 m) of the diverse macro-floral and faunal life in these two settings.
-At Deception Island we observed enormous populations of amphipods, krill, brittle stars, sea stars and urchins, tunicates, sponges and sea anemones.
-In contrast at Marion Cove we observed krill, sea stars, sponges and tunicates but in a much lower level of abundance.
-We speculate that Deception Island exhibits a much higher level of productivity and diversity of marine organisms because of the morphology Deception Island that forms a protected harbor.
-This allows for reduced exposure of the marine organisms within Deception Island to strong currents, winds and seasonal temperature fluctuations throughout the bay.
+From the ship we could see white, wispy vapors rising from fumaroles (surface vents that emit gases) along its shoreline.
+A full crew loaded into the Korean Zodiac (an inflatable boat) with all of the ROV equipment.
+We collected 5 hrs of underwater video (at depths of 10 to 100 m) of the diverse macro-floral and faunal life in two selected settings.
+At Deception Island, we observed enormous populations of amphipods, krill, brittle stars, sea stars and urchins, tunicates, sponges, and sea anemones.
+At Marion Cove, we also observed krill, sea stars, sponges, and tunicates, but at much lower levels of abundance.
+We speculate that Deception Island exhibits a much higher level of productivity and diversity of marine organisms because the island forms a protected harbor.
+This harbor reduces the marine organisms' levels of exposure to strong currents, winds, and seasonal temperature fluctuations.

 Accomplished Research Objectives

-3) First study of possible link between ice movement and seafloor tectonic/volcanic activity in the Antarctic
+3) First study of a possible link between ice movement and sea-floor tectonic/volcanic activity in the Antarctic;

-5) First acoustic survey of the presence and distribution of large baleen whales (blues and fins) in the Bransfield Strait
+5) First acoustic survey of the presence and distribution of large baleen whales (blues and fins) in the Bransfield Strait; and

 6) First test of active subduction processes at South Shetland Islands (King George Island), Bransfield Strait.

-Figure 4: Map of Deception Island, a volcanically active island that last erupted in 1970.
-The protected harbor within the island is called Port Foster.
-The locations of the Spanish Base and the Remotely Operated Vehicle surveys conducted within the volcano are also labelled.
+This map of Deception Island — a volcanically active island that last erupted in 1970 — shows the protected harbor-within-the-island, called Port Foster.
+The locations of the Spanish Base and the remotely operated vehicle surveys conducted within the volcano are also labeled.
 Click image for larger view and image credit.

 Related Links